 ((IoTDBStatement) statement).executeQuery(String sql, long timeoutInMS) session.executeQueryStatement(String sql, long timeout)

-If the timeout parameter is not configured or with value 0, the default timeout time will be used.
+If the timeout parameter is not configured or with a negative number, the default timeout time will be used.

 If value 0 is used, timeout function will be disabled.

 Not supported yet